notesbot/auto_respond/README.md

 Configuring the script is done with environment variables.
 You can use the included env.example file as a base.
 To pass the environment variables, you can pass them in the `docker run` invocation, or you can create an .env file in the script directory and pass it with the `--env-file` flag.

+> Optionally, you may also create a volume to store the script's database file in the event that you destroy the container.
+With the way the script is written, the only time duplicate messages should be sent is in the event of an issue with the Reddit API.
+The database is stored at the path `/app/processed_modmails.txt` inside the container.

 Run the container:

     # with an env file